CFO Wiki

 Q: How do professional services and implementation fees affect gross margin calculations?

 Implementation fees are revenue.
 Implementation costs are COGS.
 If you charge $10K for implementation that costs you $8K to deliver, that’s 20% margin revenue.
 The key is separating one-time implementation margin from recurring SaaS margin in your reporting.
 Show investors that while blended gross margin is 65%, your recurring SaaS gross margin is 78% once customers are live.
 This proves the business model works at scale even if early implementations are lower margin.
-Track and report both numbers.
+Track and report both numbers, and be ready to discuss how customer success, customer retention, and strategies to reduce customer churn contribute to improving these margins over time.